nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Underneath the command line is the result display.
 This text box displays necessary information when executing commands.

+### 6.1.3 Departments
+The leftmost panel is the Departments section.
+Here you can view what are is the status of the departments in your company.
+The main data you can view on hand is the number of employees available.

+### 6.1.4 Employees
+Next to the Departments panel is the Employee section.
+This panel displays all the information regarding your employees.
+The information shown include the employee id, email, phone number, address, emails and tags given to the employee

+### 6.1.5 Leaves
+The last panel on the right is the Leaves section.
+On this panel, you can view the dates in which employees have applied for leave.
+Each leave date would contain the number of employees who applied leaves on that day.

 ## 6.2.
 Key definitions